docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 **********
 ``listItemObj.toString()``

-For :ref:`ListItem` controls only.
+For :ref:`listitem` controls only.
 Retrieves the value of this item's text property as a string.

 Returns a String.